-Clearwater County Highway Patrol provides proactive service and education to all stakeholders in areas of Traffic Safety, Emergency Management and Infrastructure protection.
+Clearwater County's Community Peace Officers (CPOs) provide proactive service and education to all stakeholders in areas of Traffic Safety, Emergency Management and Infrastructure protection.

-Clearwater County Highway Patrol employs four highly trained Community Peace Officers who work in partnership with RCMP, Sheriffs, Sustainable Resources, Forestry, Commercial Vehicle Enforcement and Fish and Wildlife to patrol and enforce Provincial and Federal legislation and most regulations as well as certain County bylaws.
+The County employs four highly trained CPOs who work in partnership with RCMP, Sheriffs, Sustainable Resources, Forestry, Commercial Vehicle Enforcement and Fish and Wildlife to patrol and enforce Provincial and Federal legislation and most regulations as well as certain County bylaws.

 Community Peace Officers (CPO1) are employed by municipalities and legislated by the Justice and Solicitor General department of the provincial government.

 Who We Are